-The maximum value of shares over which a participant may hold subsisting CSOP options was increased from £30,000 to £60,000 on 5 April 2023.
-The limit is calculated using the market value of the shares on the grant date.
-The restrictions on the type of shares which can be used were also removed on the same date making it possible for the limit "go further" by granting CSOP options over a highly geared classes of shares (see below).
+The maximum value of shares over which a participant may hold subsisting CSOP options was increased from £30,000 to £60,000 on 6 April 2023.
+The limit is calculated using the unrestricted market value of the shares on the grant date, and can make CSOP seem like a poor relation to Enterprise Management Incentive ("EMI") options.
+However, the restrictions on the type of shares which can be used for CSOP were also removed on the same date, making it possible for the £60,000 limit 'go further' by granting CSOP options over a highly geared class of shares commonly known as "growth shares" (see below).

-Prior to 5 April 2023 the relatively low individual limit of £30,000 and the restrictions on the share classes which could be used meant that, generally speaking, CSOPs were only attractive for companies that wished to make small awards to large numbers of participants.
-Companies that wished to make large awards to key participants had to consider alternatives to CSOPs such as joint share ownership arrangements and growth shares.
+Prior to 5 April 2023, the relatively low individual limit of £30,000 and the restrictions on the share classes which could be used meant that, generally speaking, CSOPs were only attractive for companies that wished to make small awards to large numbers of participants.
+Companies that wished to make large awards to key participants had to consider alternatives to CSOPs, such as joint share ownership arrangements and growth shares.
 Separate fact sheets are available for these (see below).

-Unlisted companies that can amend their articles to create a new class of growth shares (or who already have growth shares) should now consider granting CSOP options over these shares as the increased limit of £60,000 and the relatively low value of growth shares means they may now be able to make relatively large CSOP awards to key employees.
+Unlisted companies that can amend their articles to create a new class of growth shares (or who already have growth shares) should now consider granting CSOP options over these shares, as the increased limit of £60,000 and the relatively low value of growth shares means they may now be able to make relatively large CSOP awards to key employees.

-CSOP options must be granted at an exercise price which is not less than the market value of the shares on the grant date.
+CSOP options must be granted at an exercise price which is not less than the unrestricted market value of the shares on the grant date.

-If the shares are listed on the London or New York Stock Exchanges HMRC accept the market value will be the mid-market closing price on the grant date.
-If the shares are not listed on either of these exchanges the market value must be agreed with HMRC before options are granted
+If the shares are listed on the London or New York Stock Exchanges, HMRC accept the market value as the mid-market closing price on the grant date.
+If the shares are not listed on either of these stock exchanges, we strongly advise that the market value is agreed with HMRC before options are granted.